huizhuansam/CS3243-Projects/README.md

 # CS3243-Projects
 A repository of my solutions for CS3243 - Introduction to Artificial Intelligence project assignments.
-Passes all test cases on codePost (for now).
+Passes all test cases on codePost.

 ## Project 1
 Project 1's task is to apply classic search algorithms (BFS, DFS, UCS/Dijkstra's, A*) on a fun chess puzzle: the King's Maze.